 Set in the 1590s, two brothers (Tony nominee Rob McClure and Josh Grisetti) are desperate to write a hit play, but are stuck behind the shadow of a Renaissance rock star played by Tony nominee Adam Pascal.
 A Thanksgiving week performance has been added due to an overwhelming popular demand.

 Guns N’ Roses in L.A. | Nov.
 24 + Nov.
 25 + Nov.
 29

 The iconic and influential band take their “Not in This Lifetime Tour” to the City of Angel’s for a few different performances.
 You can catch the rockers at the Staples Center (Nov.
 24) or The Forum (Nov.
 25 & Nov.
 29).
 Rock on.

 Hollywood Christmas Parade | Nov.
 26

 After you have stuffed your belly with Thanksgiving turkey and shopped till you dropped on Black Friday, get into the yuletide spirit with Hollywood’s holiday celebration.
 Grand Marshal Mehmet C. Oz will helm the Hollywood Christmas Parade, which includes special live performances, celebrity guests, and travels all around the heart of Hollywood.

-The legendary comedian makes a four-night residency at The Dolby Theatre, where he hosted the 88th Academy Awards in 2016, for his “Total Blackout” tour.
+The legendary comedian makes a four-night stint at the Dolby Theatre for his “Total Blackout” tour.
 Recently, the comic made a guest-appearance on the Fox hit, “Empire,” and he stood behind the camera to direct “Amy Schumer: Live at the Apollo” for HBO.